realrube/cotek/README.md

     3       2       3     TXD
     4       3       2     RXD

-Consult the web to find out how to identify the standard pinout
+Consult the web to find out how to identify the standard RJ-11 pinout.

 ## Instructions:

 Place all code into a new directory "cotek" within Home Assistant's structure:

     /root/homeassistant/custom_components/cotek

 It's recommended to install Advanced SSH & Web Terminal and File editor Add-Ons in order to manipulate the code.

 Edit __init__.py to suit your com port.
 This was quick a quick proof of concept.
 Maybe will clean up one day and use HA's built-in configuration mechanisms.